 WHAT'S TO COME.....

 Book 2 in the series

-It has been discussed between SMEF and several other groups that an event involving 'cross-discipline' training (non related martial arts training) will take place late in 2020.
-We are currently trying to nail down a venue before we move forward any further.
+It has been discussed within GHEFA that an event involving 'cross-discipline' training (non related martial arts training) will take place in November 2021.
+We have a date and a venue, and attendance looks good.

-Advanced Martial Seminar - How to teach SMEF HEMA
+Advanced Martial Seminar - How to teach HEMA

-We are currently looking into the feasibility of running a day/weekend seminar if France.
+We are currently looking into the feasibility of running a weekend seminar if France.

 SMEF back in Sheffield?

 We are always in touch with our SSS Sheffield friends so likely to be there at least once a year.